-Manually Starting the IVR Driver
+Procedure: Starting the IVR Driver manually

-To manually start the IVR Driver for WVR for AIX (d2is):
+Purpose: To manually start the IVR Driver for WVR for AIX (d2is).

 - In the WVR for AIX Welcome window, select Operations > Custom Server Manager.
 The Custom Server Manager dialog box appears.
 The Custom Server Name should be d2is. - 2.
 Select Run Status > Start.
 The Run Status value changes to Active.